 Dr Wojciech Chrzanowski received his PhD from the Silesian University of Technology.
 In 2006 he was awarded with a prestigious Marie Curie Intra European Fellowship and moved to University College London, and then to the University of Glasgow to conduct his research in the EU-funded project: Externally Activated Resorbable Materials.
 In 2014 he received DSc from the Polish Academy of Science and in 2016 SOAR Fellowship.

-His research centres around nanomedicine, biointefaces, nanomaterials and nanocharacterisation.
-His work has made a significant contribution to the development of bionterfaces on biomaterials that are capable of regulating cell responses.
-A significant proportion of the work focused on smart, shape memory materials.
-His research is a major contribution to the understanding of the development of novel antimicrobial, self-cleaning materials, bioactive degradable glasses and composites, and surfaces that guide DNA binding.
+His research centres around nanomedicine, nanosafety, nanomaterials and nano-bio-characterisation.
+His work has made a significant contribution to the understanding interaction of nanomaterials with living cells and tissue-like models assembled using magnetic 3D bioprinting.
 He develops stimuli responsive drug delivery systems that employ different types of nanoparticles to enhance the efficacy of drug therapy (i.e. chemotherapy) and regulated drug release.
 He also made a substantial contribution to the development of multifunctional surfaces that are capable of regulating cell responses.